Dual JD/MA in International Relations

-Students in IR programs are required to obtain training in statistical analysis.
+Students in the IRJD program are required to obtain training in statistical analysis.
 Any class taken to fulfill the statistics requirement must be taken for a letter grade (not Pass/Fail).
 The requirement can be fulfilled in a variety of ways:

-- Successful completion of a 2 credit (or more) college level course in statistics, which will not be applied toward the IR MA degree (with the exception of MA 614, noted below).
+- Successful completion of a 2-credit (or more) graduate-level course in statistics, which will not be applied toward the IRJD degree (with the exception of GRS MA 614, noted below).

-- GRS IR 702: Research Methods for International Relations Practitioners.
+- GRS IR 602 Quantitative Analysis for Global Affairs.
 This class will also count as an IR elective toward the MA degree.

-- CAS MA 614: Statistical Methods.
-This class will also count as either an IR or CEES elective toward the MA degree.
+- GRS MA 614 Statistical Methods.
+This class will also count as an IR elective toward the MA degree.

-All students pursuing the dual JD/MA in International Relations are required to demonstrate graduate-level reading proficiency in a foreign language prior to completion of the degree.
-Language proficiency can be demonstrated either through a language examination or successful completion of a non-credit graduate-level foreign language reading course offered by Boston University.
+All students pursuing the dual IRJD degree are required to demonstrate graduate-level reading proficiency in a foreign language prior to completion of the degree.
+Language proficiency must be demonstrated through a language examination.
 In the case of non-native English speakers who were required to submit a TOEFL score report as part of their application for admission, knowledge of English fulfills this requirement.